layer 1 layer 2 layer 3 layer 4 layer 5 abstract shapes

 The Technology Journey: From Spreadsheets to AI

-The conversation explored the evolution of technology in stock management, from the hardware boom of the 1980s, through the rise of software and data in the 1990s and 2000s, to today’s focus on AI.
+There has been an evolution of technology in stock management, from the hardware boom of the 1980s, through the rise of software and data in the 1990s and 2000s, to today’s focus on AI.
 Businesses are at vastly different stages; some still rely on spreadsheets and manual processes, while others have adopted cloud-based ERP systems and are ready to leverage AI.

 Digital transformation is not a one-size-fits-all journey.
 The key is to meet businesses where they are and build a roadmap that fits their needs and ambitions.